 Early Pregnancy Ultrasound

-What is an early pregnancy assessment ultrasound?
+What is an early pregnancy assessment ultrasound scan?

 Self-referrals are accepted however your GP details are requested when you book in the event the pregnancy is not viable.
 Your GP can then refer you to the early pregnancy unit where you will looked after by the specialists in your local EPU.

-fetus.
 If the news is bad news we will aim to look after you by emailing your report to your GP straightaway so that you can get referred to the early pregnancy unit.
 Your report with images will be emailed to you in the event that your ultrasound report can help speed up your patient pathway through the unit.

-The types of early pregnancy scans we offer are:
+Types of early pregnancy scans we offer are:

 Single Pregnancy 8 Week